oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/experimental/latency_control/README.md

 # Latency Control
-This FPGA tutorial demonstrates how to set latency constraints between accessing functions of side effects that can be observed outside the kernel.
-Side effects here include pipes and global LSUs, and accessing functions of side effects refer to pipe reads/writes and LSU loads/stores.
+This FPGA tutorial demonstrates how to set latency constraints to pipes and LSUs accesses.

 ***Documentation***:  The [DPC++ FPGA Code Samples Guide](https://software.intel.com/content/www/us/en/develop/articles/explore-dpcpp-through-intel-fpga-code-samples.html) helps you to navigate the samples and build your knowledge of DPC++ for FPGA. <br>
 The [oneAPI DPC++ FPGA Optimization Guide](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide) is the reference manual for targeting FPGAs through DPC++. <br>